Minimal instruction set computer: Tube-based processors

+Integrated circuit processors

+Probably the most commercially successful MISC was the original Inmos transputer architecture that has no floating-point unit.
+It has sixteen primary and sixteen secondary instructions.

+The Signetics 8X300 is an 8-bit microprocessor introduced in 1976.
+It has eight instructions.

+Each STEREO spacecraft includes two P24 MISC CPUs and two CPU24 soft processors.

 Design weaknesses

 The disadvantage of a MISC is that instructions tend to have more sequential dependencies, reducing overall instruction-level parallelism.

 MISC architectures have much in common with some features of some programming languages such as Forth's use of the stack, and the Java virtual machine.
 Both are weak in providing full instruction-level parallelism.

-Notable CPUs

-Probably the most commercially successful MISC was the original INMOS transputer architecture that had no floating-point unit.
-However, many 8-bit microcontrollers, for embedded computer applications, qualify as MISC.

-Each STEREO spacecraft includes two P24 MISC CPUs and two CPU24 MISC CPUs.
+However, one could employ macro-op fusion as a means of executing common instruction phrases as individual steps (e.g., ADD,FETCH to perform a single indexed memory read).